• Level of education

 Objectives

-Be able to choose the appropriate tools for the detection and visualization of biological targets.
+Be able to select the appropriate tools for detecting and visualizing biological targets.

 Read more